Limodal/AboutModalLogicBench/README.md

 3. Based on the context, what conclusion would be deemed most suitable?

-The generated prompt regarding the MCQA incorrect option is shown in the following figure.
+The generated prompt regarding the MCQA incorrect options is shown in the following figure.
 ![image](https://github.com/user-attachments/assets/61abb4ed-d6c7-439e-a2df-751a5cfc2137)